My Chickens are Molting!

 As daylight begins to shorten, molt is triggered.
 The hens may even stop laying eggs during the molt, because all of the protein intake is going towards feather growth.
 If you have extra eggs during the spring and summer seasons, you can freeze the extra eggs for the fall season when you most certainly will see a drop in egg production.
 You can read the instructions for freezing eggs in this earlier post.

 As a first time chicken owner, years ago, I was sure that something was wrong with our flock.
 How could my beautiful birds be OK when they looked so messy?
 As it turns out, and I quickly discovered, this is normal fall chicken molting and a part of the chickens normal cycle.
 There’s even a pattern to the feather loss and regrowth.
-The molt will start with the tail feathers and work its way up to the head.
+The molt will start with the head feathers and work its way to the tail and the fluffy butt.

 How Can I help my Chicken Molt?